AquaBounty Technologies Inc. (AQB)'s Financial Results Comparing With Kitov Pharma Ltd (NASDAQ:KTOV) | New Business Observer

 |0.00

-Table 1 showcases the top-line revenue, earnings per share (EPS) and valuation of AquaBounty Technologies Inc. and Kitov Pharma Ltd.
+Table 1 demonstrates AquaBounty Technologies Inc. and Kitov Pharma Ltd’s gross revenue, earnings per share and valuation.

 Profitability